vfarcic/cncf-demo/manuscript/mtls/README.md

 \* These “layers” refer to the [Open Systems Interconnection model (OSI model)](https://en.wikipedia.org/wiki/OSI_model)

+\*\* Spoiler alert!
+Each one of these technologies provides security, networking, and observability to your cluster.
+Today we’re examining the projects through the lenses of security and networking.
+Observability is wildly important too, but we’re not to that part of the story yet!

 [![What Is Mutual TLS (mTLS), Why Do We Need It, And How Do We Get It?](https://img.youtube.com/vi/b38k2GiLDdc/0.jpg)](https://youtu.be/b38k2GiLDdc)
 [![Kubernetes Networking](https://img.youtube.com/vi/3G3BNMTx3bE/0.jpg)](https://youtu.be/3G3BNMTx3bE)
 [![Kubernetes Network Policies Explained](https://img.youtube.com/vi/18FEA5xXBGY/0.jpg)](https://youtu.be/18FEA5xXBGY)